 Step 2 eLearning review, equipment setup, dive table exercises, pool sessions

 $350.00 Find the training calendar link at the top of this page.
 Where you see open days means I'm available for instruction.
 Call, email, or text me with your preferred meeting time and I'll add you to the calendar.
 At the office, we'll need about 2 hours to go over the eLearning course and any questions that you have.
 We'll also go over the use of dive tables, and run a few simulated dives.
 You'll observe and set up the tank, BC, and regulator a few times before we head out to the pool.
 Finally, we'll fit you for mask, boots, fins, and wetsuit.
 The pool (AKA my backyard), has a 8' deep end and a light (meaning classes often are taught at odd hours!)
 At a minimum, you'll have to complete 2 (approximately 3 hour) pool sessions.
 I say minimum as pool sessions are not complete until your ready for the Open Water dives.

 Step 3 Open Water certification dives

-$199.00 Check out the training calendar again and decide when you want to complete your dives.
+$349.00 Check out the training calendar again and decide when you want to complete your dives.
 Unlike the pool though, I only conduct these during daylight hours!
-Usually we'll complete the dives at Lake Moutrie or Tail Race Canal.
-We also now have access to a private training quarry locally that the student may opt for if scheduling permits.
-We'll need about 3 hours the first day in which we'll conduct your first 3 dives.
-As long as everything goes well and all skills are completed, we'll only need about 1 hour for your final dive on a separate day.
-I try to have fun with this as either an artifact hunt in the river (depending on tide times), or a kayak dive on the lake.
+Your first 3 dives will be conducted in a private quarry locally that has training platforms and great visibility.
+Your final dive can either be in the private quarry, Lake Moultrie, or Tail Race Canal depending on your comfort level and if you want a varied experience.
+We'll need about 6 hours the first day in which we'll conduct your first 3 dives.
+As long as everything goes well and all skills are completed, we'll only need about 3 hours for your final dive on a separate day.
+Since LCD is an SDI Training Facility with a card printer on site, you'll walk out the door with your certification card in hand following completion of your final check-out dive.